-Helsinki Design Residency is a residency programme for practitioners in design and adjacent fields who have an interest in investigating design as a complexly interfaced cultural practice.
+Helsinki Design Residency is a residency programme for practitioners and researchers in design, architecture and related fields who have an interest in critically and practically exploring design and its interfaces as a cultural practice.

 The residency consists in two presence periods in Helsinki, a two-week research phase in late spring and a production and presentation phase of one month in August and September that is coordinated with Helsinki Design Week.
 Residents are selected via open calls that are sent out in early spring.

 In 2020, the residency invites three practitioners, one each from Russia, Sweden and Finland.
-The programme is realised by HIAP in collaboration with Iaspis, Strelka Institute, Helsinki Design Week and Design Museum.
+The programme is realised by HIAP in collaboration with Strelka Institute, Iaspis, Helsinki Design Week and Design Museum.
 The Russian residency is supported by the Ministry of Education and Culture, the Embassy of Finland in Moscow and the Finnish Institute in St Petersburg.
 Helsinki Design Residency is curated by HIAP Associate Curator Martin Born.